-- These rules shall apply to all competitions that are registered with British Rowing. - b.
-No member of a club affiliated to British Rowing may compete in any rowing competition other than one that is subject to the British Rowing Rules of Racing or those of a body recognised by British Rowing or FISA unless participation has been approved by the Sport Committee in advance. - c.
+- a.
+These rules shall apply to all competitions that are registered with British Rowing. - b.
+Where relevant these rules shall also apply to registered members of British Rowing taking part in competitions organised by other associations (e.g. 1-4c, 1-4d, 1-6). - c.
+No member of a club affiliated to British Rowing may compete in any rowing competition other than one that is subject to the British Rowing Rules of Racing or those of a body recognised by British Rowing or FISA unless participation has been approved by the Sport Committee in advance. - d.
 It is accepted that affiliated clubs and individual registered members of British Rowing may take part in Festivals, River Pageants, Charity Rows etc.